TaronVardanyan/HackerNews/README.md

 > **Important**

-We’re going to build a simple clone of Hackernews.
+I'm going to build a simple clone of Hackernews.
 Here’s a list of the features the app will have:

 Display a list of links
 Search the list of links